-Hagia Sophia was originally built as the main cathedral of Constantinople and was converted to Istanbul’s first mosque upon the Ottoman Empire conquering the city.
-Across from Hagia Sophia is the Blue Mosque, which is famous for its blue tiled decor.
+Hagia Sophia was originally built as the main cathedral of Constantinople and was converted to Istanbul’s first mosque upon the Ottoman Empire’s conquering of the city.
+Across from Hagia Sophia is the Blue Mosque, which is famous for its blue-tiled decor.
 Both still function as mosques and are free to visit.

-Byzantine Hippodrome that was once used to conduct chariot races during the Byzantine Empire is right next to the Blue Mosque.
-There isn’t much left from the Hippodrome’s structure, but ancient obelisks that were brought from Roman provinces for to decorate it still stand tall.
+Byzantine Hippodrome, which was once used to conduct chariot races during the Byzantine Empire, is right next to the Blue Mosque.
+There isn’t much left of the Hippodrome’s structure, but ancient obelisks that were brought from Roman provinces for to decorate it still stand tall.
 Then a short walk away is Topkapi Palace.
-Previously the headquarters of Ottoman sultans, it has been converted into a museum housing a vast array of historical and cultural items including imperial jewelry, thrones, garments, and precious artifacts.
+Previously the headquarters of Ottoman sultans, it has been converted into a museum housing a vast array of historical and cultural items, including imperial jewelry, thrones, garments, and precious artifacts.

 2. Get lost in the Grand Bazaar

 The Grand Bazaar is one of the oldest markets to still exist.
-Covering approximately 61 streets, it is also the largest covered market in the entire world!
+Covering approximately 61 streets, it is the largest covered market in the world!

-After shopping, you can relax in one of the traditional coffee houses inside the market and sip on some Turkish coffee.
+After shopping, you can relax in one of the traditional coffee houses in the market and sip some Turkish coffee.